chbrown13/class-ops/Workshops/Development/IDEs.md

 ## 📒 Online Exercise: Introduction to IDEs

 **There will be _two_ screenshots to submit for this activity!
-Add them to the main branch of your workshop repository.**
+Add them to the main branch of your workshop repository.
+Click on the image below to continue:**

 <a href="https://devops.docable.cloud/dcbrown/v/620fecbf5872b78ccff4fc9a">
 <img src="resources/imgs/vi.png">